FREQUENTLY ASKED QUESTIONS

 How are Scholarship Decisions Made?

-All students who have submitted a scholarship application will be notified of the decision six weeks after the deadline.
-Scholarship recipients are notified by their respective program managers by phone or e-mail.
+All students who have submitted a scholarship application will be notified of the decision approximately SIX WEEKS after the scholarship deadline.

 How do I Receive the Funds?